 “Oslo is a paradise, but let’s keep that between you and me,” is what I was told by an English jazz singer/bar owner who now lives in Oslo.

-On the surface Oslo is very much tied into history; walk down Akker Brygge, watch the changing of the guards at the royal palace, and get your fill of medieval churches.
+On the surface Oslo, the capital of Norway, is very much tied into history; walk down Akker Brygge, watch the changing of the guards at the royal palace, and get your fill of medieval churches.
 However, underneath all the history is a young vibrant scene that is moving in its own direction.
 The neighbourhood of Grunnerløkka is filled with beautiful street art, live music, and open-air markets, and just minutes away is Majorstua where all the fashionable trendy residents shop and go for brunch.
 You can discover a lot just by wandering around, but if you want to find the best hidden gems of Oslo befriend the locals — they will show you places that aren’t in any tourist guide.